isabel10/roche-case-study/README.md

 ### 2D
 In the 2-dimensional visualization, the weights are given on the corresponding edges.
+The letter on the nodes represents the first letter of the corresponding name.
+The full name is shown when hovering over the node.
 The following four layouts can be chosen:
 * Spring Layout (example below)
 * Random Layout